 Today’s Wonder of the Day was inspired by Zoieya .
 Zoieya Wonders, “What is a Quinceañera?”
 Thanks for WONDERing with us, Zoieya !

-Regular visitors to Wonderopolis know we love to celebrate birthdays, and sometimes even half birthdays!
+At Wonderopolis, we love birthdays!
 Are there any birthdays that are important to you?

-Maybe when you become a teenager?
-Or when you turn old enough to drive a car?
-Or old enough to vote?
+Did you receive a special gift one year?
+Did everyone you love show up to celebrate?
+Did you have an amazing party?
 There are lots of reasons why certain birthdays might have a special meaning for you.

-As you may be able to guess, a quinceañera is a celebration of a girl’s 15th birthday.
-This special birthday party is celebrated differently from any other birthday party, as it marks the girl's transition from childhood to womanhood.
+This is why a quinceañera recognizes a girl’s 15th birthday!
+This special birthday party is different from any other.
+It marks the transition from childhood into womanhood.

-In Mexico, the birthday girl wears a fancy hairstyle, elaborate makeup and a special dress chosen specifically for her quinceañera.
-The quinceañera dress is typically similar to what a bride or princess might wear.
+The birthday girl wears a fancy hairstyle, beautiful makeup, and a special dress.
+The quinceañera dress is similar to what a bride or princess might wear.
 Traditionally, the dress was white to represent purity and innocence.
 Today, young women choose the colors of their quinceañera dresses.
 They match them with decorations and centerpieces that guests can take home with them.
-The Quinceañera often wears a tiara as a reminder that she will always be a princess to her family.
+The Quinceañera often wears a tiara to show that she will always be a princess to her family.

-The waltz is a very significant moment for the Quinceañera.
-Traditionally, Mexican girls are not permitted to dance in public until they are 15, except at school dances or family events.
+Formerly, Mexican girls didn’t dance in public until they turned 15, except at school dances or family events.
 This tradition has relaxed a lot.
 Still, the Quinceañera’s dance with her chamberlanes is her first public dance as a young woman.
-Usually the steps to this dance are practiced weeks or months before.
+Usually, the steps to this dance are practiced weeks or months before.
 Often, young women share a special waltz with their fathers as well.